-beta pictoris gallery is excited to announce Taravat Talepasand - Not an Arab Spring, the artist’s first exhibition with the gallery.
+beta pictoris gallery is excited to announce Sonja Rieger - Queen on the Nile, the artist’s third solo exhibition with the gallery.

 Sonja Rieger’s new photographs were taken in the town of Camden, Alabama, some thirty eight miles from Selma, Alabama.
 As of the 2010 census, there were 2,020 people residing in the town; over one out of four households had a female householder with no husband present.

 Rieger’s new series of photographs are portraits of young girls in their Halloween costumes, some of the costumes were purchased, some were homemade, as if cobbled together in a marvelous attempt to escape a reality, an everyday routine, a town too small, a place too hard.
 The girls‘ faces marvel at the camera, as if it would, could, transport them into their newly adopted identity; the superhero, the princess, the queen.
 In an attempt to document a moment of escape, of wishful “otherness”, we, the spectators, gaze at faces filled with excitement, happiness, shyness, and sometimes disillusion; but also stares of resolve, defiance, and determination.